 Residents also are asked to stay informed on the status of winter operations.
 The City uses the following methods to inform the public:

 - Email alerts/RSS feed

-Parking may be banned on both sides of emergency snow routes, arterial streets and City bus routes, as indicated on the map.
+Parking may be banned on both sides of emergency snow routes, arterial streets and bus routes.
 These routes must remain open for emergency vehicles.
 Along non-arterial streets, bus routes are marked with signs.

-When a snow emergency is declared, the Mayor may prohibit parking on both sides of the street in areas designated as snow removal districts.
+Parking is banned on both sides of the street, including metered stalls, in areas designated as snow removal districts.
 In these areas, the snow is plowed into windrows, loaded into trucks and hauled out of the area.
 Typically, snow removal occurs between midnight and 8 a.m.
 The districts include streets in the following areas: Downtown, University Place, Havelock, Bethany, College View, 11th and “G”, 17th and Washington, 25th and Sumner.

-City ordinance requires property owners to clear snow and ice from sidewalks by 9 a.m. the day following the end of the snow storm.
+City ordinance requires property owners to clear snow and ice from sidewalks by 9 a.m. the day following the end of the snowstorm.
 Sidewalks must be kept clear of snow and ice during the day.
 The entire width of the walk must be cleared, along with any adjoining wheelchair ramps or curb cuts.
-For more information or to report locations not cleared, contact the Public Works and Utilities sidewalk office at 402-441-7541.
+Residents are urged to report unshoveled sidewalks via the UPLNK app on their mobile phones or at lincoln.ne.gov.